Exploring the Extractive Method of Text Summarization

 Extractive Summarization

-So, what exactly happens in the extractive summarization method?
+So, what exactly happens in the extractive summarization model?
 It simply takes out the important sentences or phrases from the original text and joins them to form a summary.

-Now, the question that comes is, exactly on what basis are those sentences termed as important?
-So, basically, a ranking algorithm is used, which assigns scores to each of the sentences in the text based on their relevance to the overall meaning of the document.
+The question is, exactly on what basis are those sentences important?
+So, a ranking algorithm is used, which assigns scores to each sentence in the text based on their relevance to the overall meaning of the document.
 The most relevant sentences are then chosen to be included in the summary.

 There are various ways through which the ranking of sentences can be performed.